vanshikaPrabhakar/brest-cancer-detection/README.md

 # brest-cancer-detection #machine-learning #KNN
-This is a Machine learning model to detect whether the tumor is benign or malignant based on the cell nuclei data.
-K Nearest Neighbor Algorithm is used.
+This is a Machine learning model to analyse whether the tumor is benign or malignant based on the cell nuclei data.
+Algorithm used: K Nearest Neighbor.
+Software Used: Jupyter Notebook.